Skip to Main Content

 Online lenders typically use secure websites for you to submit your application and upload your documents.
 These portals usually have a login with a password, and sometimes two-step authentication for an additional layer of security.

-That said, there’s always some level of risk if you’re submitting personal information online.
+That said, there’s always some risk if you’re submitting personal information online.
 Before doing serious business with the lender, here are some tips to help protect yourself:

 • Check the Better Business Bureau or your state’s banking department for signs of bad actors and complaints.